dotslashsimran/codehelper/README.md

-# CodeHelperAgent
+# CodeHelper

-Welcome to **CodeHelperAgent**, a smart coding assistant built with Google's Gemini API.
-This agent is designed to help developers by providing explanations, suggesting improvements, and debugging code.
-Whether you're learning new concepts or refining your code, CodeHelperAgent is here to assist.
+**CodeHelper** is a smart coding assistant powered by Google's Gemini API.
+This tool is designed to assist developers by providing detailed explanations of code, offering suggestions for improvements, and helping with debugging.
+Whether you're learning new programming concepts or fine-tuning your code, CodeHelper is here to support you in enhancing your development workflow.

 ## Key Features